 First, install a component library to style your frontend.

-You may have noticed the package.json in the file explorer.
-Gadget runs on Node.js, so you can install any Node.js package to your app.
-For this app, we will use Material UI (MUI) to style our frontend.
+You may have noticed the <inline-code>package.json<inline-code> in the file explorer.
+Gadget runs on Node.js, so you can use <inline-code>yarn<inline-code> to install Node.js packages to your app.
+You will use Material UI (MUI) to style your frontend.

 Run in the Gadget command palette